-Before you bring your dog home, be sure you have the following supplies:
+Before you bring your new rescue dog home, be sure you have the following supplies:

 To make your home safe for your new dog, eliminate potential hazards around the house and pay attention to the following items:

 Deny access to electrical cords by hiding or covering them; make outlets safe with plastic outlet plugs.

 Keep the following house and garden plants out of reach: poinsettias, azaleas, rhododendrons, dumb cane, Japanese yew, oleander, lilies and English ivy among others.

 In the garage, be sure engine lubricants and other poisonous chemicals (especially antifreeze) are safely stored.